Alestry/CodeRAT/questions.md

 	Time spent on a code review session: Using the browser pulgin, determine when a session starts and when it ends

-	Files and resources utilized by code reviewers during a review session: Retrieve the focused tab and the current opened file using the browser plugin
+	Files and resources utilized by code reviewers during a review session: Retrieve the currently open file using the browser plugin

 	Get the number of defects found during a rewiew session: Detect when the equivalent of a "report defect" command is triggered and count the number of these events